Learn This Latin Fingerstyle Rhythm Pattern – Soft Rumba (with TABS)

 Now I'll go ahead and explain what you're doing.
 Intellectualizing the pattern is a slow route to mastery, but it can help if you think it out in addition to listening and re-creating the pattern.
 That way you're coming at it from different ways.
 Just don't get caught up in thinking about it only.

-To create the rake sound you pull your three fingers off the strings one after the other starting with the first finger.
+To create the raking sound you pull your three fingers off the strings one after the other starting with the first finger.
 The first finger starts pulling off a little before the actual beat.
 The 3rd finger pulls off right on the beat.
 In other words you start the technique in anticipation of ending it right on the beat.

 Creating The Groove